 Resilience strategies involve evaluating and upgrading the lifeline systems infrastructure — communication, power, transit — that are essential immediately following a disaster.
 Resilience also involves protective infrastructure, including built systems (e.g., seawalls and breakwaters) and natural systems (e.g., salt marshes and dunes).
 Hybrid strategies, a combination of green and gray infrastructure strategies, may provide the most effective outcome as they balance the range of planning and engineering considerations.

 Elizabeth Felter is a planner for the San Francisco Bay Conservation and Development Commission, concentrating on the Adapting to Rising Tides Program.
 From 2012 to 2014, she was a fellow with the National Oceanic and Atmospheric Administration Digital Coast Partnership, working on behalf of the American Planning Association and Coastal States Organization.

 Marya Morris, AICP, is a planning and zoning consultant in the Chicago area.
 She worked for many years in the research department of the American Planning Association where she conducted research for practicing planners on topics including the connection between community design and public health, state-planning-enabling legislation, sustainability and smart growth, and sign regulations.
 She is a frequent contributing writer and editor for planning publications.
-Since 2009 she has served as a planning commissioner for the Village of Glencoe, Illinois, where she resides.

 Table of Contents